 Tutorial: Deploy and walkthrough a continuous patient monitoring app template

 This tutorial shows you, as a solution builder, how to get started by deploying an IoT Central continuous patient monitoring application template.
-You will learn how to deploy the template, what's included out of the box, and what you can do next.
+You learn how to deploy and use the template.

 In this tutorial, you learn how to: